Bestial Devastation

-Overview

-Months prior to recording what would eventually become the Bestial Devastation EP, the band decided to switch their lyrics from Portuguese to English.
+Months before recording the Bestial Devastation EP, the band switched their lyrics from Portuguese to English.
 None of the band members knew how to write or speak the language, so they asked their friend Lino to translate their lyrics.
 An example of Lino's crude translation skills can be seen in one of the verses of the song "Antichrist":

-Reception
+Cover art

+The front cover is from an 60 cm × 60 cm oil painting by ex-bassist of the band Chakal, Sérgio "Destroyer" Oliveira, also known as "AlJarrinha".
+The painting only uses red and black on a white canvas.
+The demon portrayed is heavily inspired by a Conan the Barbarian painting by Boris Vallejo.
+The cover is re-imagined in the Ghost album Prequelles cover art by Zbigniew M. Bielak which contains most of the same elements.

+Release

 Bestial Devastation was released in December 1985, alongside Overdose's Século XX EP.
-Over the next few months it sold 8,000 copies.
+Over the next few months, it sold 8,000 copies.
 Sepultura's surprising success was partly attributed to the first Rock in Rio, which took place in Rio de Janeiro in January 1985.
 This music festival's line-up included Whitesnake, AC/DC, Iron Maiden, Queen, Ozzy Osbourne and the Scorpions, and was responsible for Brazil's hard rock/heavy metal boom.

 The EP was later reissued by Roadrunner Records on one CD with Morbid Visions in 1997.
-The reissue included a demo version of the song "Necromancer" that was the first studio recording of the band, and a live version of "Antichrist" from the Chaos A.D. tour, re-written as "Anticop".
+It included a demo version of the song "Necromancer" that was the first studio recording of the band, and a live version of "Antichrist" from the Chaos A.D. tour, re-written as "Anticop".